nayata/harrow/Documentation/Running.md

 # Events

 Events provide a simple syntax for executing external logic during the story flow.
-They are useful for controlling visual content, triggering sound effects, or performing gameplay actions.

-Events provide a simple syntax for executing external logic during the story flow.
 They allow integration of visual updates, sound playback, or game-specific systems without modifying the runtime.

 To define a custom event in a story, use square brackets - avoiding reserved keywords used for **actions**, **conditions**, or **variables**.